Spending at Least Six Months in Florida is Essential

-For 50 years, Woodward, Pires & Lombardo is proud to have served and will continue to serve you as their top priority.
+For 50 years, Woodward, Pires & Lombardo (WPL) has been proud to have served and will continue to serve you as their top priority.
 At WPL, our attorneys have lived and worked in Southwest Florida for decades and possess a vast knowledge of the law and a first-hand understanding of how the law intersects with the lives of those in our community.
 Our attorneys have the responsibility and obligation to use their training as advisers, counselors, and strategists for the betterment of our community.

-In 1971, When Arthur V. Woodward, Esq. founded the first law firms on Marco Island, he emphasized the importance of a superior work ethic, collegiality and respect among our peers, and a social conscience that commands participation in opportunities for the good of the public.
+In 1971, When Arthur V. Woodward, Esq. founded the first established law firm on Marco Island, he emphasized the importance of a superior work ethic, collegiality and respect among our peers, and a social conscience that commands participation in opportunities for the good of the public.
 These guiding principles formed the tradition of excellence that the attorneys and staff at WPL work hard to uphold today.

 Our Practice Areas Include: